jozu-ai/kitops/docs/src/docs/next-steps.md

 kit unpack mymodel:challenger --model -d ./model
 ```

-Will extract the model from the `mymodel:challenger` ModelKit and place it in a local directory called `/model`.
+Will extract only the model from the `mymodel:challenger` ModelKit, and place it in a local directory called `/model`.

 The `unpack` command is part of the typical push and pull commands:
 * `pack` will pack up a set of assets into a ModelKit package.
 * `push` will push the whole ModelKit to a registry.
 * `pull` will pull the whole ModelKit from a registry.
-* `unpack` will extract all the assets from the ModelKit package.
+* `unpack` will extract all, or selected assets, from the ModelKit.

-## Read the Kitfile or manifest from a ModelKit
+## Read the Kitfile or Manifest from a ModelKit

 For any ModelKit in your local or remote registry you can easily read the Kitfile without pulling or unpacking it.
 This is a great way to understand what's in a ModelKit you might be interested in without needing to execute the more time-consuming unpack/pull comamnds.